copyleftdev/yalt-token-bucket/README.md

-Certainly!
-Here's the updated README that includes details on certain NIC chipsets and their limitations:
+Here's the updated README with additional details and the updated code snippet:

 ---